wp-plugins/wp-audio-player/README.txt

 == Changelog ==

+= 1.9.1 =
+* Adding a check for the `Mobile_Detect` class to make sure that it doesn't interfere if the class already exists

 = 1.9 =
 * Disabling the auto-start in browsers that use the default embed element (rather than the responsive player).
 * Introducing support for a default player for IE8
 * Resolving responsive functionality issues with Firefox 18+, IE9+, Chrome, and Safari
 * Making sure the player uses the mobile device's native player for playing the audio.
 Will implement the responsive player when functionality for major mobile devices has been resolved.